 The above is a variation of an actual 16th QLD British Army Cavalry recruiting poster.
 If you are interested in joining the re-created 16th, please read the material below.

 For NY, NJ, PA - Please Contact

 The minimum age to join the 16th QLD as a trooper is 16 years old.
 Trumpeters and drummers must be able to play their instruments and keep up with the regiment.
 For minors under the age of 17, a parent or guardian must attend events with the minor child.

 Trumpeter recruits must be able to play the bugle or other horn or be willing to take lessons.

 The 16th dismounted troop functions as a light infantry company.
 Unlike the line infantry which marches and fights at a steady pace in ordered ranks, the dismounts function independently and at a faster pace.
 This requires a trooper to be able to keep up while covering long stretches of open ground or in the woods.
 In short, you must be fit.

 COSTS & EXPENSES:

 Joining a re-enactment unit is an expensive proposition.
 Check the arms and equipment page to see how much must be acquired.
 Your major expense is your firelock.
 This is now ( 2010) approximately $650.00 -$750.00 w/ bayonet for the LI fusil and $900+ for the Brown Bess.
-The fusil is the preferred choice.
 Your uniform and equipage is about the same.
 A safe figure is approximately $2,000 for the complete uniform and kit.
 Once bought, however, the equipment lasts a very long time if it is cared for properly.

-Please not that you may be able to deduct these expenses on your income taxes.
+Please note that you may be able to deduct these expenses on your income taxes.